koapakaehia/configure-ad/README.md

 <p>

 - Confirm successful logins on the client computer.
-- Congratulations, you have reached the end of the process.
+- Congratulations!
+You have successfully completed the step-by-step guide.
 </p>
 <br />